How to Use Inbound Prospecting to Get More Sales

 So how do you overcome these challenges?

-Once you have optimized your SEO to show up high on search engine results and your social media strategy has drawn interest, you have to hold on to that interest.
-Offer your visitors value and show them that you provide a product or service that can help them.
+Once you have optimized your SEO to show up high on search engine results and your social media strategy has drawn interest, you must hold on to that interest.
+Offer your visitors value and show them you provide a product or service that can help them.
 Provide useful information on your web page and implement a call-to-action (CTA) to get more information from your prospects.

 This makes the prospect a real lead.